puberty

-Puberty is a crucial developmental period in a person's life during which the body transitions from a childlike state to an adult state.
-This phase is characterized by physical, psychological and emotional changes triggered by hormonal changes in the body.
-Puberty typically begins between ages 8 and 13 for girls and 9 and 14 for boys, but it can vary depending on the individual.
+Puberty is a crucial developmental phase in a person's life, during which the body transitions from a childlike to an adult state.
+This phase is characterized by physical, psychological, and emotional changes triggered by hormonal shifts.
+Puberty typically begins between the ages of 8 and 13 for girls and 9 and 14 for boys, but this can vary from individual to individual.

 Hormonal changes